Pi-thagoras/the-chicken-pen/economics/econs_year_12/Monetary-Policy.md

 Stances
 - In general terms, an UPWARD CASH RATE MOVEMENT over a period of time is described as a ‘CONTRACTIONARY’ monetary policy stance, (Tight monetary policy)
 - A DOWNWARD MOVEMENT is an ‘EXPANSIONARY’ stance.
-(Lose monetary policy)
+(Loose monetary policy)

 **A stance is not necessarily just labelled by whether rates are rising or falling.**
 - A bench mark that is sometimes used to help understand the monetary policy stance at any point in time is the neutral rate.